ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Hashing.md

 to different servers when new servers are added or when existing servers are brought down.

 SHA: Secure Hash algorithms
-collection cryptographic hashfunctions used in the industry.
+collection cryptographic hash functions used in the industry.
 SHA-3 popular nowadays.